PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 ### Initialization

 When a plugin is loaded, it is initialized.
 This means that the plugin is loaded into memory and its `onLoad` method is called.
 This method is used to initialize the plugin and set up any resources that it needs.
+Most of the Bukkit API is not available at this point, so it is not safe to interact with it.

 ### Enabling